I'm interested in careers working with children – what jobs can I do?

 To become a nurse you need to take a nursing degree.
-Until 2017, you had to do this before starting work, and this looks likely to remain the most common route.
+You don't need to do this before starting work, but this remains the most common route.

 However, there are now some places available on nursing apprenticeships, which give you a paid job in the NHS while you study for your nursing degree; your tuition fees are also paid for you.
 There are different types of nursing degree depending on the type of nurse you want to become (eg children's nursing), though it is possible to change direction later by taking a postgraduate qualification.

 - Find out more about nursing degrees, nursing apprenticeships and how to choose the right course for the nursing specialism you want.

 ‘You’ll need to understand non-verbal cues’ – Charlie on her career as a children’s staff nurse

 Charlie is a staff nurse working with children in a hospital.
 Her route into her career wasn’t a traditional one: Charlie took a degree in psychology and did several different jobs, including working as a teaching assistant and in a care home, before taking a masters degree in children’s nursing.